nathanlarsen1/PacketCaptureTCPDUMPLinux/README.md

 <h3>Filter the captured packet data</h3>
 The tcpdump command was used to filter the packet header data from the capture.pcap capture file.</br></br>

-This command ran tcpdump with the following options:</br>
+In this instance, tcpdump was run with the following options:</br>
 -nn: Disable port and protocol name lookup.</br>
 -r: Read capture data from the named file.</br>
 -v: Display detailed packet data.</br>